-Adolescents who take overdoses: Outcome in terms of changes in psychopathology and the adolescents' attitudes to care and to their overdose
+Adolescents who take overdoses: outcome in terms of changes in psychopathology and the adolescents' attitudes to care and to their overdose.

 Burgess S., Hawton K., Loveday G.

 Adolescent self-poisoners were followed up 3 months after taking an overdose.
 High levels of psychopathology were found, with 72% (18/25) of the adolescents having a diagnosable psychiatric disorder and 48% (12/25) major depression.
 All the adolescents were offered follow-up treatment from health or social services.
 Compliance with treatment was very high.
 Seventy-two per cent of the adolescents found treatment useful to them.
-The adolescents received a generally sympathetic response from their significant others.
+The adolscents received a generally sympathetic response from their significant others.
 Fifty-four per cent of the adolescents thought that their overdose had resulted overall in improvements to their lives but 44% would consider taking an overdose again in similar circumstances.